 If you want the best of the best, we recommend taking a look at the Halo Board Beast.
 This beast of an electric skateboard combines top-of-the-line construction with unmatchable power.

-Geared with dual direct-drive motors totaling 3200 watts of power, you'll be able to reach speeds of 26 miles an hour or more.
+Geared with dual direct-drive hub motors totaling 3200 watts of power, you'll be able to reach speeds of 26 miles an hour or more.
 Its 10.4Ah FireSafe certified lithium-ion battery is of the highest quality and allows you easily travel 25 miles per charge.

 As the Halo Board Beast only weighs 23 lbs, it isn't all that heavy when considering the power it houses.
 The pro-grade Canadian ply maple wood deck is responsive yet sturdy and you really feel in control even in sharp high-speed turns.

-This electric skateboard/longboard is equipped with unyielding 12-inch aluminum double-Kingpin trucks and 97mm wheels.
-As an add-on you can purchase 120 mm all-terrain tires should you want an off-road capable electric board solution.
-The ergonomic Halo Bluetooth remote is intuitive, functional and feels good in your hands.
+This new electric skateboard is equipped with unyielding 12-inch aluminum double-Kingpin trucks and 97mm wheels.
+As an add-on you can purchase 120 mm all-terrain wheels should you want an off-road capable electric board solution.
+The ergonomic Halo Bluetooth remote control is intuitive, functional, and feels good in your hands.

 The Halo Board Beast is hands down the best board if you remove the price from the equation.
 The price is steep but you get what you pay for - an incredible riding experience like nothing you've ever tried before.